jaimemv/TFODApp/README.md

 We should try one at a time, save and refresh the page to check what is being outputted in console.

-Note how the shapes of the objects should be (see blue photo)

 ![Untitled](TensorFlow%20JS%20969029ccaa9b40539b95886b601f1d0e/Untitled%204.png)

+Note how the shapes of the objects should have the following shapes:

 ![Captura de pantalla 2021-10-28 a las 13.34.15.png](TensorFlow%20JS%20969029ccaa9b40539b95886b601f1d0e/Captura_de_pantalla_2021-10-28_a_las_13.34.15.png)